section-engineering-education/engineering-education/articles/introduction-to-reinforcement-learning/index.md

 The algorithm works by:
 1. Taking snapshots of the data center cooling system every five minutes.
 2. Feeding the data collected into a neural network that predicts future energy efficiency.
-3. Actions that minimize energy are selected by the AI robot.
+3. Actions that minimize energy consumption are then selected by the AI robot.
 4. The optimal actions selected are implemented in the data center.

 The use of AI robots in their data center led to a decrease in energy spending by up to 40%.

 #### Trading and Finance
-RL agents are used to predicting stock prices as well as predicting future sales.
-They can decide on whether to buy, hold, or sell a particular stock.
+RL agents are used to predict stock prices, and are used with predicting future sales of good or services.
+These stock algorithms can decide on whether to buy, hold, or sell a particular stock.

 Horizon's [Active AI Global ETF](https://www.horizonsetfs.com/etf/mind/) & EquBot's [AI-based ETF](https://equbot.com/) are examples of RL software used in trade and finance.

 Another great example is IBM’s [financial trading platform](https://www.ibm.com/blogs/research/2020/07/ibm-research-at-icml-2020/) which uses an RL agent for trading.
 It computes a reward based on the profit or losses made in every financial transaction.

 ### Final Thoughts
 Reinforcement Learning is one of the most important subfields of Artificial Intelligence.
-Hopefully, this article has made you curious to dive deep into Reinforcement Learning.
+Hopefully, this article has made you curious enough to dive deep into Reinforcement Learning and other AI concepts.

 If Machine Learning is still new to you, feel free to [download and read this e-book on Machine Learning](https://books.google.co.ke/books?hl=en&lr=&id=u8OWDwAAQBAJ&oi=fnd&pg=PR6&dq=introduction+to+machine+learning&ots=huhHR1ZCOT&sig=9hlNXYWvRqWRJgY_6P_QurJn3ac&redir_esc=y#v=onepage&q=introduction%20to%20machine%20learning&f=false/).